Exabyte-io/documentation/docs/jobs/data.md

 # Example representation

-Below is an example JSON structured representation a of a Job.
+Below is an example JSON structured representation of a Job.
 It contains a single [Workflow](/workflows/overview.md) and one [Material](/materials/overview.md).

 ```json
 {